nbursa/employees/README.md

-# My React App with Vite
+# React, Typescript, Redux, App with Vite

 This application is initialized with the Vite build tool, leveraging React and TypeScript.
 It provides a minimal setup